Style Content

 mapView.style?.addSource(source)

-See the Data-driven circles example to learn how to add data to your map using an MGLVectorTileSource object.
+Add an image example to learn how to add an image to your map using

 Initializing a Source